DabsMyla

-DabsMyla is the collaborative name of Australia-born visual artists, Darren "Dabs" Mate and Emmelene "Myla" Mate.
+DabsMyla is the collaborative name of Australian-born visual artists, Darren "Dabs" Mate and Emmelene "Myla" Mate.
 DabsMyla's work is characterized by large-scale pop-art mural paintings and illustrations.
 Their art installations have been showcased in Rio de Janeiro, London, Detroit, Norway, Tahiti, and Los Angeles.

 Career

 The pair met in 2007 while studying illustration at an art school in Melbourne.
 They began working together under the name "DabsMyla" before relocating to Los Angeles in 2009.

 DabsMyla creates interactive installations featuring paintings inspired by graffiti, mid-century illustration, and the Golden Age of American animation.
 In 2012, they created a custom mural for Sanrio’s Hello Kitty, Hello Art! event.
 In 2014, they created a large-scale installation for the first-ever Hello Kitty Con at the Museum of Contemporary Art, Los Angeles.
-They also designed and created the elaborate set of the 2015 MTV Movie Awards, as well as the event’s logo and award statuette.
+They also designed and created the set for the 2015 MTV Movie Awards, as well as the event’s logo and award statuette.

-In 2015, DabsMyla transformed a 4,000-square-foot Spanish revival-style building in Los Angeles into the installation "Before and Further" in collaboration with Modernica, the American Modernism furniture brand.
+In 2015, DabsMyla reshaped a 4,000-square-foot Spanish revival-style building in Los Angeles into the installation "Before and Further" in collaboration with Modernica, the American Modernism furniture brand.

-In early 2016, DabsMyla painted colorful murals covering the outside of Bob Baker’s Marionette Theater in Little Manila.
+In early 2016, DabsMyla painted colorful murals covering the outside of Bob Baker’s Marionette Theatre in Little Manila.

 Three blocks of DabsMyla's pop-up artwork decorated the Santa Monica Promenade with a "whimsical cast" of holiday characters and interactive installations in December 2017.

-In the summer of 2018, DabsMyla's indoor floral installation, covering a wall with 3,000 paper flowers and a trio of paintings, was featured in Beyond the Streets.
+In 2018, the exhibition Beyond the Streets featured an installation by DabsMyla that included a wall of 3,000 paper flowers and three paintings.

-Later in 2018, their "Things That Can't Be Seen" exhibition transformed the former Taschen Gallery in Beverly Grove with a mural on the outside and large-scale original paintings and installations inside.
+Later in 2018, their "Things That Can't Be Seen" exhibition restyled the former Taschen Gallery in Beverly Grove with a mural on the outside and large-scale original paintings and installations inside.
 The work featured autobiographical elements and California-inspired imagery throughout.
 Floral accents and design were provided by Birch & Bone.